 Research Areas

-Aydin Research Group at LMU Munich is focusing on the development of multijunction solar cells, specifically perovskite/silicon tandem solar cells and all-perovskite tandem solar cells.
+Aydin Research Group at LMU Munich is focusing on the development of multijunction solar cells.
+Our group's primary focuses are (1) perovskite/silicon and (2) all-perovskite tandem solar cells, however, we are not bounded by these concepts.

 Extraterrestrial Photovoltaics